Call or Text Us 24/7

 The state can suspend a DUI defendant’s license while a case is pending, and the suspension may continue even if the case ends without a conviction.
 The state classifies this as an administrative proceeding separate from the criminal system, but it certainly seems like punishment to most defendants.

 The penalty for a DUI conviction depends on the circumstances of the alleged offense.
 For DUI cases charged as gross misdemeanors, the maximum term of incarceration and fine varies depending on the defendant’s BAC and the number of prior DUI offenses.
-After a conviction for DUI, a driver must obtain an ignition interlock device for their vehicle, which prevents them from driving if their BAC is 0.025 percent or higher.
+After a conviction for DUI, a driver must obtain and ignition interlock device for their vehicle, which prevents them from driving if their BAC is 0.025 percent or higher.

 The state has the authority to suspend your driver’s license, even if you are not convicted of DUI.
 You may be required to purchase insurance, known as SR-22 insurance, as a condition of reinstating your license.
-A court may also order you to purchase an ignition interlock device, which contains a breath analyzer that prevents the car from starting if it detects alcohol above 0.025 percent.
+A court may also order you to purchase an ignition interlock device, which contains a breath analyzed that prevents the car from starting if it detects alcohol above 0.025 percent.

 Most DUI offenses in Washington are prosecuted as gross misdemeanors, with a maximum possible jail sentence of 364 days and a maximum fine of $5,000.
 If you have prior DUI convictions, however, state law gradually increases the minimum possible penalty.
 If you have four prior DUI convictions, it is prosecuted as a class C felony, which carries up to five years imprisonment and a $10,000 fine.